 To "Pass" the module, students will need to satisfactorily complete all items listed in the Assignments (Milestones) and Assessment Plan above in a scholarly and professional manner prior to the end of the I-1 Module.
-This includes participation in all F2F class sessions, achieving an overall passing score on the biostatistics quizzes of \geq 70%, and predominantly satisfactory or better marks on the summative evaluation of the research proposal (Milestone 6).
+This includes participation in all F2F class sessions, achieving an overall passing score on the epidemiology/biostatistics summative evaluations, and predominantly satisfactory or better marks on the summative evaluation of the research proposal (Milestone 5).
 The scores for the summative evaluation of the research proposal will include combined faculty (90% weighting) and peer (10% weighting) scores.

-To achieve "Honors", students must meet the "Pass" requirements, have no serious lapses in professionalism, and achieve at least 3 of the following 6 criteria:
+To achieve "Honors" \, students must meet the "Pass" requirements, have no serious lapses in professionalism, and achieve at least 3 of the following 6 criteria:

-- 1. Student received predominantly "Outstanding" reviews (90% or better on rubric) for their final research proposal - 2.
-Student scores 90% or higher on the summative Biostatistics exam - 3.
-Research Mentor recommends the student for "Honors" (Survey evaluations will be sent to Mentors at end of I-1) - 4.
-Student gives oral presentation at the FIRE Conference based on quality of submitted abstract (top 5% of class) - 5.
-Student submits FIRE research proposal with Research Mentor for competitive external grant or fellowship funding. - Student submits abstract to present FIRE research at a legitimate scientific medical conference outside of UCF.
-Student must be listed as the first and/or presenting author and the Research Mentor must also be included.
-Verification of abstract submission must be completed before the end of the I-1 Module.
+- 1. Student satisfactorily completes all requirements by the deadline date for each Milestone (6 in total). - 2.
+Student received predominantly "Outstanding" reviews (90% or better on rubric) for their final research proposal. - 3.
+Student scores 90% or higher on the Epi/Biostats assessments (cumulative score from assessments in HB1,2,&3). - 4.
+Research Mentor recommends the student for "Honors" (Survey evaluations will be sent to Mentors at end of I-1). - 5.
+Student submits FIRE research proposal with Research Mentor for competitive external grant/fellowship funding.\ - 6.
+Student submits abstract to present FIRE research at a legitimate scientific medical conference outside of UCF.\ Student must be listed as the first and/or presenting author and the Research Mentor must also be included.
+Verification of abstract submission must be completed before the end of the I-1 Module (May 6, 2022).